afeld/python-public-policy/meta/assistant_guide.md

 > It is the responsibility of all members of the SIPA community to encourage academic integrity and to deter, confront, and report all acts of academic dishonesty.
 {%- endif %}

-See [the class policies](../syllabus.md#sharing) for more details for what constitues plagiarsm vs. fair reuse.
+See [the class policies](../syllabus.md#sharing) for more details for what constitues plagiarism vs. fair reuse.

 It isn't your responsibility to look for potential instances of cheating/plagiarism.
 That said, if you have suspicions of those occuring, you must report them to the instructor.
 Things you might notice: